-High-quality facilities are critical to success of any experimental research group; our two hypersonic wind tunnels are currently in the design/construction phases, but should be fully operational by late 2017.
+High-quality facilities are critical to success of any experimental research group; one of our hypersonic wind tunnels has recently been completed, while the other is currently in the construction phase and should be operational by mid-2018.

 AEDC Hypervelocity Wind Tunnel 9

 The Air Force's Tunnel 9 in White Oak is one of the major hypersonic testing and evaluation facilities in the nation.
 Generating flows up to Mach 14, Tunnel 9 is capable of extremely high Reynolds numbers and has a 5 foot diameter test section, spacious enough for large test articles.
 Through a formal collaboration between Tunnel 9 and UMD, students may have the opportunity to be involved with diagnostic development and major experimental campaigns in Tunnel 9.
 Previous and ongoing studies include Mach 10 and 14 boundary-layer transition experiments on a pitching cone, and investigations of Mach 10 turbulent boundary layers and shock-wave/boundary-layer interactions.
 More information on Tunnel 9 can be found here.

 Through a recent collaboration between NASA and the Air Force, HAPL students have had the opportunity to run experiments in the NASA Langley 20-Inch Mach 6 hypersonic wind tunnel in Hampton, VA.
 A world-premier facility for hypersonic aerothermal testing, the 20-Inch Mach 6 tunnel can achieve flow durations of over 15 minutes and stagnation temperatures exceeding 500 K. Recently, HAPL traveled to Hampton to perform shock-wave boundary-layer interaction and fluid-thermal-structural interaction experiments under a three-year AFOSR grant.
 More information on NASA Langley hypersonic wind tunnels can be found here.